heidibaum/heidibaum.github.io/people.md

 #### For Contributors:
 * **To be added to the MB Dashboard**: Fill out the <a href="#dashboardform"><b>form</b></a> below.
 * **To update any Dashboard information** (e.g., change of affiliation or name, add a study): You can either fill out the <a href="#dashboardform"><b>form</b></a> below or [**email us**](mailto:manybabiesconsortium@gmail.com) with your updated information.
+* **Report MB-related activities**: Don't forget to keep an updated record of your MB-related activities and initiatives (e.g., workshops, talks etc.).
+Please use [this form](https://forms.gle/qaynWvpYLP1J4eYd6) to help us keep track of all the amazing work you are doing for ManyBabies!
+Your reported activities will be added to this [list](https://docs.google.com/spreadsheets/d/1esnJTsPB0NJ2PP0fwmWIhSxShKLIN99Ga8ehCDyz3rQ/edit?usp=sharing).

 > Please note that all responses to the form are moderated before being added to the dashboard.
 Thanks for your patience!